 MQSUN+ encourages and promotes country leadership throughout each stage of TA from conceptualisation through to closeout.
-MQSUN+ has found that working closely with the SUN Government Focal Point (political appointee), Technical Focal Point (appointed by the Government Focal Point) and other key stakeholders to develop their country-specific framework and roadmap for multisectoral planning is instrumental in building understanding of how SUN fits in their unique country context, ensuring existing country platforms and strengths are leveraged and identifying potential roadblocks or areas where TA can help accelerate the process.
-To this end, the following have been particularly instrumental:
+MQSUN+ has found that working closely with the SUN Government Focal Point (the political appointee), Technical Focal Point(s) (appointed by the Government Focal Point to be the TA point of contact) and other key stakeholders to develop their country-specific framework and roadmap for multisectoral planning is instrumental in building understanding of how SUN fits in their unique country context, ensuring existing country platforms and strengths are leveraged and identifying potential roadblocks or areas where TA can help accelerate the process.
+To this end, the following approaches have been particularly instrumental: